 Awarded National Endowment for the Arts funding in 2017 and named “Best Dance Company Pushing the Envelope” by CityBeat editorial staff in 2012, MamLuft&Co.
 Dance presents a varied evening of athletic, passionate, and energetic physicality.

 PLUS!
 Don’t miss a FREE post-show Q&A with the artists after the performance on Saturday, January 12, 2019.

 John Litzler and Cody Szarko

 John Litzler (formerly of River North Dance Chicago) and Cody Szarko (formerly of Visceral Dance Chicago) premiere this new work commissioned by MamLuft&Co.
 Dance.
 Litzler has also performed with Sia at Coachella, and Szarko can be seen in the Celtic Thunder: Storm movie.
 The dancers have performed in works by such artists at Trey McIntyre, Ohad Naharin, and Sidra Bell, and they bring their visceral contemporary style to ML&Co.
 “Mind Cloud” addresses surrendering to the ability of free thinking.

 “Rise,” by guest artist Leslie Dworkin, is a kind of pilgrimage: a journey that moves through a landscape of density, toward a state of clarity and balance, reflecting the relationships that form, support, and splinter along the way.
-The quartet employs Dworkin’s meticulous attention to movement detail and unique musical sensibility, and reflects the tension between two poles: our human reality, and a desired state of grace.
+The work employs Dworkin’s meticulous attention to movement detail and unique musical sensibility, and reflects the tension between two poles: our human reality, and a desired state of grace.